Arthur 'Archie' Antonio Radicioni

-Viewing will begin on Wednesday, January 22, 2020 at Lawton Ritter Gray Funeral Home.

-A special visitation will be held from 5-7 p.m. on Thursday, January 23, 2020 in the Lawton Ritter Gray funeral home chapel.
+A special visitation will be held from 5-7 p.m. today, January 23, 2020 in the Lawton Ritter Gray funeral home chapel.

 Funeral services and burial will be at 10 a.m.
 Friday Jan.
 24 at Sunset Memorial Gardens under the direction of Lawton Ritter Gray Funeral Home.